salmin609/salmin609.github.io/_pages/GPUSkinning.md

     excerpt: "As we get this data, we need to parse this datas into structure. \n\n Each vertex affects by multiple bones with weighted factor, we need to specify those datas."

+SkeletalAnimationExplain3:
+  - image_path:
+    excerpt: "This is **Animation Vertex Data** \n\n **Position** : 3D Position \n\n
+    **Texture Coordinate** : Texture Coordinates \n\n
+    **Normal** : Normal Direction \n\n
+    **BoneID 0~3** : Indices of Affecting Bones \n\n
+    **Weight 0~3** : How much affected \n\n
+    With these datas, we can **Interpolate** position of each vertices per time frame. \n\n .Anim file included frame data, which means how bones moving in several frames, we need to interpolate vertex position by bone's transformation data"

+InterpolationExplain1:
+  - title: "#2 Interpolation"
+    excerpt: "Each animation frame store every bone's transformation datas by time factor.
+We should get transformation matrix by putting time value.\n\n
+    Using **Linear Interpolation** for translation / scaling factors, **Spherical Linear Interpolation** for rotation factor.\n\n
+    Put these transformation datas together into 4x4 matrix, now we have bone transformation."

+InterpolationExplain2:
+  - excerpt: "We stored which bone affecting which vertex, and how much they affected, using **Bone transformation**, we can calculate vertex's position by time. \n\n
+  Using this transformation, we can get animation object!"

 ---